congtuyenvip/Oeg-Sdk-Doc-For-Android/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to OEG SDK for Android's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**EG SDK for Android** is a Android library for OEG's games.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out how to :doc:`installation` the project section for and the :doc:`usage` further information.

 .. note::